utnet-org/utility/docs/architecture/gas/estimator.md

 that counts the number of executed x86 instructions.
 It also intercepts system calls and counts the number of bytes seen in `sys_read`, `sys_write` and their variations.
-This gives an approximation for IO bytes, as seen on the interface between the operating system and framework.
+This gives an approximation for IO bytes, as seen on the interface between the operating system and unc-infra.
 To convert to gas, we use three constants to multiply with instruction count, read bytes, and write bytes.

 We run qemu inside a Docker container, to make sure the qemu and qemu plugin